The Rockfall Foundation owns and maintains its offices in the historic, 18th-century deKoven House in Middletown.

 - Dimmable lights

-Rates: $60 for up to four hours and $120 for more than four hours.
+Rates for non-profit entities: $60 for up to four hours and $120 for more than four hours.

 Organizations claiming financial hardship can apply for assistance.
 Additional charges may be imposed on those who incur excess custodial services.